Zachary-Vowles/biosci349flowchart/README.md

 For biosci 349 - microbiology.
 Can and must only use the following tests to identify the following species.
+Done in collaboration with Micol.
 Aeromonas spp.
 Bacillus cereus
 Bacillus subtilis